 Managing a restaurant is a challenge – there is the constant need for hiring and retaining good staff, never-ending operational duties, controlling waste/inventory loss, and most importantly, making a profit.
 If you manage more than one restaurant, your responsibilities increase significantly.
 Since it is still impossible to be in two places at once, you need to develop a sustainable strategy to keep all the restaurants afloat.
 How?
 We’ve compiled the three most common concerns restaurant managers face today and offer a reasonable and scalable solution for each.

 Solution: First, establish a thorough training plan.
-Refer to 4 Reasons to Train Restaurant Staff Using Managed Video to train staff upon hire.
-This will also streamline training across restaurants for easier auditing activities.
+Refer to Train Restaurant Employees With Video: 5 Reasons Why to ensure consistent and effective training for new hires.
+This approach will also streamline training across restaurants for easier auditing activities.
 To learn more about managing the many types of required restaurant auditing, click here.

 Concern #2: Where is my inventory going?

-Unfortunately, employee theft in restaurants is not uncommon.
+Unfortunately, employee theft in restaurants is a common issue in the industry.
 In fact, restaurant employee theft is more common than you may think.
 According to the National Restaurant Association, it accounts for 75% of all inventory shortages and 4% of sales.

-The best way to stop inside theft is to eliminate the opportunity.
-For example, educating staff about how one incident of theft affects the restaurant’s profitability and the staff’s employment will go a long way to preventing it.
+Solution: The most effective way to stop internal theft is to eliminate the opportunity.
+For example, educating your staff about the impact of theft on the restaurant’s profitability and their job security can significantly deter such incidents.
 Utilizing a managed video system to both train and monitor restaurant staff will clearly set your expectations as a manager upfront.
 To learn more about managed video technology, visit Envysion’s Managed Video Solution.

 Concern #3: I can’t be in each restaurant location simultaneously.
 How can I effectively manage several locations?

 Applying the suggested solutions to the three common concerns listed above will give you a foundation for managing multiple restaurants effectively.
 Managers can use these tools to ensure their restaurant(s) flourish.
-Educating staff, using video for loss prevention visibility, and being an approachable manager will exponentially increase your restaurant’s financial success and favorable reputation.
+Educating your staff, utilizing video technology for loss prevention, and cultivating an approachable management style will significantly enhance your restaurant’s financial performance and reputation, creating exponential growth and success.